sealmindset/EdgeTPU/README.md

 #### Add a rule to the file:

-You'll need to identify your device by attributes like idVendor and idProduct or use the KERNEL attribute if the device path is consistent.
-For the Coral Edge TPU, using the device path /dev/apex_0 directly in a udev rule is not standard because this path might not be persistent across reboots or other device changes.
-Instead, use attributes to match the device.

-However, since we're dealing with a specific device path here, your rule might look something like this, assuming /dev/apex_0 is consistently named and you're setting permissions:
+Add the following to `/etc/udev/rules.d/101-coral-edgetpu.rules`:

 ```
 KERNEL=="apex_0", MODE="0666"
 ```

 This rule sets the device file /dev/apex_0 to be readable and writable by everyone.
-Adjust the MODE as necessary for your security requirements.

-Reload the udev rules and trigger them: After saving the file, you need to reload the udev rules and trigger them to apply the changes without rebooting.
-Reload the rules:
+Reload the udev rules and trigger them to apply the changes without rebooting.

 ```
 sudo udevadm control --reload-rules